AlexanderLapygin/cra_auth_search_offline_rtl_cypress_msw/README.md

 UNDER DEVELOPMENT

-# CRA starter with testing by React Testing Library, Cypress and MSW
+# CRA starter for offline application with authentication, search, tests using RTL, Cypress and MSW

 ## Feature tags